Asset Management Trends 2024

 10. Flexible Working Environment in Asset Management

-With gas prices still at near-record highs, commuting to and from the office Monday-Friday will be a hard sell to existing and prospective employees.
+Employees want a flexible work environment, and with gas prices at sustained highs, commuting to and from the office Monday-Friday will be a hard sell to existing and prospective employees feeling the pinch from inflation.

-Asset management firms that promote workplace flexibility will have an advantage over those that don’t.
-Employees and applicants with options will go where the grass is greener.
+Those organizations that promote workplace flexibility will have an advantage over those that don’t.

 George Wilbanks, founder and executive recruiter of Wilbanks Partners, an executive recruitment firm, shared this take: